-Depending on how your tooth broke and how significant the damage is, your dentist will suggest one of the following methods to fix it:
+After assessing the damage to your tooth, your dentist may suggest one of the following methods to repair your tooth:

-- Should the damage be very small, a filling may be able to correct some of the break.
+Filling – For small, uncomplicated breaks a filling may be able to stabilise the tooth.